-Presented below is the supplementary information which is required by the under its existing revenue regulations to be disclosed as part of the notes to financial statements.
+Presented below and in the succeeding pages is the supplementary information which is required by the under its existing revenue regulations to be disclosed as part of the notes to financial statements.
 This supplementary information is not a required disclosure under PFRS.